In Lord of the Flies, Ralph is a weak leader.

 Ralph symbolizes the high ideals of democracy and cooperation and demonstrates the traits of a competent leader.
 He also serves as a cautionary tale, highlighting how opportunistic strongmen, group paranoia, and tribalism can overthrow democratic values.

-Ralph reminds us how fragile civilization is and how easily darkness can destroy it in the human heart.
+Ralph reminds us of how fragile civilization is and how darkness can easily destroy it in the human heart.

 Why does Ralph cry at the end?